termermc/streamfleet/README.md

 ## Architecture

-The application is broken up into two components, coordinated by Redis:
+The library is broken up into two components, coordinated by Redis:

  - The client, which submits (enqueues) tasks to the queue.